PiotrFLEURY/pickled_cucumber/README.md

 > **ℹ️ Note:**
 >
-> This is non official package, not affiliated with the Cucumber nor the Dart project.
+> This is a non official package, not affiliated with the Cucumber nor the Dart project.
 >
 > The goal of this project is to provide a simple way to run Cucumber scenarios in Dart and Flutter projects.
 >